sangeethaNR/My-Portfolio/README.md

 # My-Portfolio

-This page is a portfolio of an employee
+This page is a my portfolio

 ## Description
 The wesite has 4 main components